rnanosaur/rnanosaur.github.io/_docs/04-expansion-board.md

     title: "Flap and power bank holder slicer support type tree"
 ---

+The expansion boars has size **20mm x 80mm** and have four M2 mounting holes, that perfectly fit inside the [Nanosaur flap](/assembly/#flap).

-The expansion board is a simple adapter to connect the motor controller and the LCDs to the NVIDIA Jetson on your NanoSaur, this board connect:
+This board is a simple adapter to connect the motor controller and the LCDs to the NVIDIA Jetson on your NanoSaur, this board connect:

 * I2C bus 0 (Pin 27, 28)
   * oled right